Consolidated Financial Results for the 1st Quarter of FYE 2025 (IFRS)

 Total shareholders' equity

-Total shareholders’ equity Increased by 6.0%, or 287.6 billion yen, compared to March 31, 2023 to 5,110.9 billion yen (36,035 million U.S. dollars), due to net profit attributable to ITOCHU during this fiscal year and the depreciation of the yen, partially offset by the decrease of capital surplus resulting from the additional investment in shares in ITOCHU Techno-Solutions and dividend payments and share buybacks.
+Total shareholders’ equity Increased by 5.3%, or 284.9 billion yen, compared to March 31, 2024 to 5,711.9 billion yen (35,462 million U.S. dollars), due to net profit attributable to ITOCHU during this fiscal year and the depreciation of the yen, partially offset by dividend payments.

 Net interest-bearing debt